Pranay-Prat/Uber-Clone/README.md

 8. **Create a Pull Request**: Go to the original repository on GitHub and create a pull request describing your changes.

-We appreciate your contributions and look forward to collaborating with you!
+I appreciate your contributions and look forward to collaborating with you!